Andr3n/word-extraction-algo/README.md

-# scan-preprocessing-algo
+# img-extraction-algo
-Word scan preprocessing algorithm
+Algorithm for extracting words from a scan